ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with melanoma. Use the menu to see other pages.

 Radiation oncologist: A doctor who specializes in treating cancer with radiation therapy.

-Pathologist: A doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+Pathologist/Dermatopathologist: A doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+A dermatopathologist is a pathologist with additional training who specializes in diseases of the skin.

 Radiologist: A medical doctor who specializes in using imaging tests to diagnose disease.